Location: Horsehead Nebula / Cerberus Facility: Minuteman Station

 With that, Miranda turned back to her terminal and ignored Shepard’s presence.

 I stand corrected.
 She has more balls than most krogan I’ve fought.

 Jacob turned around as Shepard approached him.
-Offering a grin, he said, "I'm glad the Illusive Man convinced to you to join us, Commander."
+Offering a grin, Jacob said, “I’m glad the Illusive Man convinced you to join us, Commander.”

 Shepard shook his head.
-"I just want to find out what happened to those missing people.
-I still don't trust Cerberus," Shepard corrected.
+“I just want to find out what happened to those missing people.
+I still don’t trust Cerberus.”